sebanalysis/sebbeck.com/_posts/2023-11-14-islamic-scriptural-violence.md

 I have a zip of all the files and offending verses on GitHub: https://github.com/sebanalysis/quran

 The offending verses in the Quran don't single out the Jews, but they do mention them at least once specifically, along with Christians, as people not to take as friends and people who you must fight.
-Otherwise they are referred to as people of the scripture.
+Otherwise, they are referred to as "people of the scripture".

 >3|118| O you who believe!
 Take not as (your) Bitanah (advisors, consultants, protectors, helpers, friends, etc.) those outside your religion (pagans, __Jews__, Christians, and hypocrites) since they will not fail to do their best to corrupt you.
 They desire to harm you severely.
 Hatred has already appeared from their mouths, but what their breasts conceal is far worse.
 Indeed We have made plain to you the Ayat (proofs, evidences, verses) if you understand.